Yes, people still use Blogger. Over 353,000 live websites are running on it right now, according to BuiltWith.

 Pros and Cons of Using Blogger

-When it comes to doing anything, there are always good and not-so-good sides to consider.
-Let’s take a look at the pros and cons of using Blogger as your go-to blogging platform.
+When it comes to doing anything, there are always good and not-so-good sides to think about.

-By weighing these factors, we can gain a better understanding of whether it’s beneficial for us or not.
+By weighing these factors, we can get a better understanding of whether it’s beneficial for you or not.

 Pros